(120 mcg etonogestrel/15 mcg ethinyloestradiol)

 (a lung embolus), or other organs.

-Using any combined hormonal contraceptive, including NuvaRing, increases a woman's risk of developing a venous thrombosis
+Using combined hormonal contraceptives, including NuvaRing, increases a woman's risk of developing a venous thrombosis compared

 If you use a combined hormonal contraceptive your risk of venous thrombosis increases further: